boazbk/tcs/lec_26_quantum_computing.md

 It can be shown that $QNANDEVAL$ (evaluating a quantum circuit on an input) is computable by a polynomial size QNAND-CIRC program, and moreover this program can even be generated _uniformly_ and hence $QNANDEVAL$ is in $\mathbf{BQP}$.
-This allows us to "port" many of the results of classical computational complexity into the quantum realm as well.
+This allows us to "port" many of the results of classical computational complexity into the quantum realm, including the notions of a universal quantum Turing machine, as well as all of the uncomputability results.
+There is even a quantum analog of the [Cook-Levin Theorem](https://arxiv.org/abs/1401.3916).

 ::: {.remark title="Restricting attention to circuits" #quantumnonuniformrem}
-Because the non uniform model is a little cleaner to work with, in the rest of this chapter we mostly restrict attention to this model, though all the algorithms we discuss can be implemented in uniform computation as well.
+Because the non uniform model is a little cleaner to work with, in the rest of this chapter we mostly restrict attention to this model, though all the algorithms we discuss can be implemented using uniform algorithms as well.
 :::